Skip to content

 CSR Donations in India: Compliance, Documentation, and NGO Eligibility

 The practice of Corporate Social Responsibility (CSR) in India is no longer optional; it has become a legal requirement under the Companies Act, 2013.
-For corporates, making a CSR donation involves more than simply providing funds—it requires adherence to a systematic compliance policy.
+For companies, making a CSR donation involves more than simply providing funds—it requires adherence to a systematic compliance policy.
 Likewise, NGOs seeking such donations must meet specific eligibility criteria and maintain clear, verifiable records.
-Understanding the compliance process, required documentation, and qualification requirements for NGOs is essential to ensure CSR donations are both effective and legally compliant.
+Understanding the compliance process, required documentation, and qualification requirements for NGOs is essential to ensure donations under CSR are both effective and legally compliant.

 • Net worth of ₹500 crore or more